BioArc: Discovering Optimal Neural Architectures for Biological Foundation Models: Appendix

 \subsubsection{Validation of Grammar Capture: A Layer-wise Analysis}

-To interpret how the hybrid architecture identifies no-TATA promoters, we visualize the activation patterns across different layers.
-The analysis reveals a remarkable correspondence between the model's processing hierarchy and the biological grammar defined in Appendix~\ref{Appendix:grammar}.
+To interpret how the hybrid architecture identifies no-TATA promoters, we visualize the activation patterns across different layers (Figure~\ref{fig:layer_interpretation}).
+The analysis reveals a hierarchical processing strategy that transitions from global sequence context to localized motif integration.

-\paragraph{Hyena (Layer 0): Semantics and Global Context.} The Hyena layer acts as a global semantic reader.
-As shown in Figure~\ref{fig:layer_interpretation} (Layer 0), the activation profile covers the entire window with higher intensity on the right side.
-This continuous rather than sparse pattern captures dispersed promoter properties, establishing the broad semantic context required for subsequent syntax validation.
+\paragraph{Hyena (Layer 0): Global Contextual Embedding.} The Hyena layer acts as a global semantic encoder.
+Its activation profile constitutes a continuous, non-sparse baseline across the entire sequence window.
+This broad pattern suggests that the long-convolution mechanism captures dispersed sequence properties, such as GC-content trends or structural propensities, establishing the global genomic context required for subsequent fine-grained validation.